Van Morrison: Born to Sing to Three Chords: 2010–2020

-Morrison released two albums in the first half of the decade, followed by a further six in just five years, his productivity increasing noticeably at he turned 70.
+Morrison released two albums in the first half of the decade, followed by a further six in just five years, his productivity increasing noticeably as he turned 70.
 Born to Sing: No Plan B was released on 2 October 2012 on Blue Note Records.
 The album was recorded in Belfast, Morrison's birthplace and hometown.
 The first single from this album, "Open the Door (To Your Heart)", was released on 24 August 2012.
 A selection of Morrison's lyrics, Lit Up Inside, was published by City Lights Books in the US and Faber & Faber in the UK.
 The book was released on 2 October 2014 and an evening of words and music commenced at the Lyric Theatre, London on 17 November 2014 to mark its launch.
 Morrison himself selected his best and most iconic lyrics from a catalog of 50 years of writing.

 In 2015, Morrison sold the rights to most of his catalogue to Legacy Recordings, the catalog division of Sony Music.
 This resulted in 33 of his albums being made available as digital releases and through all streaming services for the first time that August.
 His first album recorded with Sony under the new contract was Duets: Re-working the Catalogue, released on 24 March 2015 on the subsidiary, RCA Records.
 Morrison's 70th birthday in 2015 was marked by celebrations in his hometown of Belfast, commencing with BBC Radio Ulster presenting programs including "Top 70 Van Tracks" between 26 and 28 August.
 As the headline act ending the Eastside Arts Festival, Morrison performed two 70th-birthday concerts on Cyprus Avenue on his birthday 31 August.
 The first of the concerts was broadcast live on BBC Radio Ulster and a 60-minute BBC film of highlights from the concerts, entitled Up On Cyprus Avenue, was first shown on 4 September.
 The following year, on 30 September, Morrison released Keep Me Singing, his 36th studio album.
 "Too Late", the first single, was released on the same day.
 The songs are twelve originals and one cover and the album represents his first release of originals since Born to Sing: No Plan B in 2012.
-A short tour of the U.S. followed with six dates in October 2016, followed by a short tour of the U.K. with eight dates in October–December 2016, including a London show at The O2 Arena on 30 October.
+A short tour of the U.S. followed with six dates in October 2016, followed by a short tour of the U.K. with eight dates in October—December 2016, including a London show at The O2 Arena on 30 October.
 The U.S. tour resumed in January 2017 with five new dates in Las Vegas and Clearwater, Florida.